zhoulaifu/hello_ros1package/README.md

 Minimal ROS package
 -------------------

 A ROS (Robot Operating System) package can contain anything else that logically constitutes a useful module, e.g. nodes, library, dataset, launch files.
 A minimal ROS package only needs to have a `package.xml`.
 This "minimal" package also includes a `CMakeLists.txt` and a C file `hello.c`.
+You could have used `catkin_create` to quickly create a new package with some bolierplate texts and file structures.

 #### How  to build